egraphs-good/egglog-python/docs/reference/python-integration.md

 ### Simpler Eval

-Instead of using the above low level primitive for evaluating, there is a higher level wrapper function, `eval_fn`.
+Instead of using the above low level primitive for evaluating, there is a higher level wrapper function, `py_eval_fn`.

 It takes in a Python function and converts it to a function of PyObjects, by using `py_eval` under the hood.